B.A. & M.A. in History, University of Amsterdam

 B.A. & M.A. in Comparative Literature, University of Amsterdam

 Research M.A. in Cultural Analysis, University of Amsterdam

 Ph.D. in Communication, University of North Carolina at Chapel Hill

-My current project explores digital infrastructure and culture in Hong Kong and Istanbul.
-It is funded through an ECS grant from Hong Kong’s Research Grants Council.
+My research explores digital infrastructure and culture, especially in Hong Kong and Istanbul.
 I am interested in questions of technology in particular contexts of use, where technological material affordances meet cultural aspirations and signification.
 For instance, I explore the politics of “openness” by looking at Open Data and fintech in Hong Kong.
 Furthermore, I look at data-centric governance and constructions of “accidentalness” in communication pertaining to e-waste and ecology.
 Last, I study smart urbanisms and the socio-technical networks of activism.
-Focused on two nonwestern global cities, my project might tell us more about globalization, not as a story of all-encompassing connectivity and free flow but of struggle over political subjectivity and belonging, data-centric forms of cognition and control as well as emerging ethical norms and political imaginaries.
+Focused on two nonwestern global cities, my research tells us more about globalization, not as a story of all-encompassing connectivity and free flow but of struggle over political subjectivity and belonging, data-centric forms of cognition and control as well as emerging ethical norms and political imaginaries.

 Competitive Grants and Fellowships

 Advice to students: